d-bl/GroundForge-help/docs/snow-mix/index.md

 A footside that works for one set of recipes may not work for another.
 This is caused by footside twists that may or may not collapse with ground twists or vice versa.
-The default footside is based on a _c_.
+The default footside is based on a _crc_.
 To choose another stitch as basis you need to follow the link-button _tweak footsides_ in the mixer, before you go to the _pair diagrams from thread diagrams_ page.